-People cope with difficult thoughts, feelings or situations in different ways.
-Self-injury, also known as self-harm or self-abuse, means that someone hurts themself on purpose but doesn’t intend to end their own life.
-When a person self-injures, they may be trying to cope with difficult or overwhelming thoughts or feelings.
+We all cope with difficult thoughts, feelings or situations in different ways.
+Self-injury, also known as self-harm or self-abuse, means that someone hurts themselves on purpose but doesn’t intend to end their own life.
+When a person self-injures, this may be their way to cope with difficult or overwhelming thoughts or feelings.

 Self-injury is not a mental illness, but it may be a sign that someone needs care and support.
-Sometimes, self-injury can be a sign of a mental health issue or a mental illness.
 If you or someone you know is self-injuring, there is help.